simolus3/drift/docs/docs/Examples/existing_databases.md

 ---

-data:
-  title: "Importing and exporting databases"
+title: Importing and exporting databases
 description: Using drift with an existing database
-template: layouts/docs/single

 ---

 You can use drift with a pre-propulated database that you ship with your app.